What Tree Wardens do

 Tree Wardens belong to networks co-ordinated by the local authority or parish council, although there are some independent groups.
 Networks are autonomous – they decide what the priorities are for the trees in their area, allowing you to share your unique skills and interests in aid of your local trees.

 Use our interactive map to find a Tree Warden co-ordinator in your area.
-If there isn’t a local network in your area and you would like to get one started, please contact us at firstname.lastname@example.org.
-You can also get in touch with the Tree Officer in your local authority (usually found in the Planning department) to discuss starting one.
+If there isn’t a local network in your area and you would like to act as Coordinator get one started, please contact us at email@example.com.
+You can also get in touch with the Tree Officer in your local authority to discuss starting one.

 Help us ensure a healthy treescape: